 Besides the great writing by Kim, the book also does a great job of covering the immigrant experience of a family starting a new life.
 We get to see first hand how it has uprooted the Yoo family and the smallest things play a big role.
 On top of that issue, Kim does a wonderful job writing about autism and brings an awareness that many people don’t know about or never come across in the mainstream media.

-Reading this book, I would never have been able to tell it was the first novel by an author.
+When reading this novel, I would never have been able to tell it was the first novel by the author.
 It was written very meticulously and comes across as just that.
 Kim does a wonderful job and I recommend it to anyone who loves a good mystery with a different take on the genre.